Pacane/PogoGen/README.md

 Put it in `/path/to/PokemonGo-Bot/configs`.
 You can then fill it with each bot's information.
 The "Global" section will be applied to all configurations.

+__ NOTE: The currently supported keys are strictly in the provided JSON above.
+More keys will come. __

 ### PogoGen
 __ You need to have [Google Dart](https://www.dartlang.org/) installed. __